Free Printable: Low Carb & Keto Food ListGet It Now

 On average, keto hummus will last 4-6 months in the freezer.

 When you are ready to serve, the best thing to do is to set the paleo hummus in the fridge overnight then it will be ready to eat.
 Or if you are taking it in your lunch, you can toss it in your lunchbox, and it should be defrosted in no time.

 What To Serve With Easy Cauliflower Hummus

 I already mentioned that this healthy hummus recipe is so good you can eat it plain, but it’s even better when you pair it with other foods.
 You can always dip your favorite veggies into keto hummus:

 Here are some other ideas that go perfectly together:

-- Baked Cheddar Parmesan Crisps – Cheese and roasted cauliflower hummus are seriously so good together.
+- Baked Cheese Crisps – Cheese and roasted cauliflower hummus are seriously so good together.
 Or, try my keto crackers.

 - Healthy Oven Baked Zucchini Chips – If you prefer your chips in veggie form.